jlianyz/third-project/README.md

 * This page also allows users to edit the product info, delete it or go back to the main products listing page with color coded buttons
 * When users choose to edit the product, they will be redirected to the edit products page
 * When users choose to delete the product, a modal will pop up to confirm they really want to delete the product or not.
 If they click “yes”, they will be redirected to the main page.
 If they click “no” or outside of the modal, the modal will close and user remains on the product details page
+* A message will also be flashed to confirm that they have deleted the product
 * When users choose to go back, they will be redirected to the products listing page
 #### Edit product page
 * Contains bootstrap divs, with a left div explaining more about why keeping the information updated is important and a right div containing the form for them to update the product
 * Similar to the add product form, it contains product information in either text, number or dropdown.
 * If user does not make changes, the previous information will still be displayed.
 * Reminder to user to upload the correct image file types
+* A message will also be flashed to confirm that they have updated the product

 ### Technologies used